 - One hundred hours of video-on-demand can help unveil the cause of mystery damage to the company vehicle — even if the incident took place days earlier, said Damian Penney, vice president, Enterprise, at Lytx.
 If a driver returns to the truck terminal and discovers damage to the trailer but doesn’t know the cause of it, scanning the DVR could reveal a prior missed event or even vandalism.

 - Why 12 cameras?
 One of them could reveal if property was damaged before or after a shipment was delivered.
 “For instance, auto haulers have to deliver vehicles free from scrapes and scratches, often during the night when no one is around to verify the vehicles’ condition,” Abbott said.
 “By placing cameras in strategic locations, specialized haulers can protect themselves from damage claims or learn where in their journey damage occurred.”

 The same is true in the moving and storage industry, Abbott noted.
 “Imagine being several states away watching movers load your belongings — and actually being able to check in on them on their way to their new home.”

-Learn more about how the Lytx Video Services and DriveCam programs can strengthen fleet safety at your company.
+Learn more about how Lytx Video Telematics solutions can strengthen fleet safety and operations at your company.